FFede0/RL4CC/RL4CC/config_files/README.md

 - `checkpoint_interval`: after how many iterations an algorithm checkpoint should be saved. **Important note:** one checkpoint is always saved at the end of the training loop, even if no parameter is provided here.
+- `save_manual_checkpoints`: if `True`, saves checkpoints by dumping the whole `Algorithm` state instead of relying on Ray RLLib checkpointing mechanism.
+  This solves some ongoing issues with performance drop after reloading.
 - `plot_interval`: TBA

 > [!WARNING]